Tomales Point Tule Elk Reserve Update

 Tule Elk at Point Reyes

 Tule elk once inhabited the grasslands of the Point Reyes peninsula and the Olema Valley, as well as other grasslands within Marin County.
 They were the dominant grazers on these lands until their local extirpation in the 1850s.
 State and Federal legislation in the early 1970s, authorized the California Department of Fish and Game, in cooperation with U.S. Fish and Wildlife Service and the National Park Service, to reintroduce the extirpated tule elk to Tomales Point.
-As a result, ten animals (eight females and two males) were transplanted from an existing reintroduced herd in the San Luis National Wildlife Refuge near Los Baños to a 2,600 acre fenced enclosure on Tomales Point in 1978.
+As a result, ten animals (eight females and two males) were transplanted from an existing reintroduced herd in the San Luis National Wildlife Refuge near Los Baños to a 2,600-acre fenced enclosure on Tomales Point in 1978.
 The site of this release was a decommissioned cattle ranching area, known as Pierce Point Ranch, which is now designated as wilderness.
+In 2019, the National Park Service increased the size of the reserve to 2,900 acres.

 Further conservation efforts resulted in an additional free-ranging herd being established at Point Reyes.
 In 1998, twenty-eight animals taken from the Tomales Point preserve were released in the wilderness area south of Limantour Beach.
 Reintroduction of tule elk to the National Seashore and the further establishment of the free-ranging herd has been an important component of the restoration of the natural systems historically found in this unique and treasured place.

 Tule Elk Populations at Tomales Point